StefanoAnzolut/business-guide/source/account/signature-protocol.rst

 ..
 NOTE::
    This feature is only available to Skribble Enterprise customers.

-The signature protocol gives you quick access to the compliance-relevant information about signers (e.g.who viewed the document or who signed when with which e-signature standard).
-Instead of checking every single document for the information required by your compliance team, you can download a PDF for your convenience.
-Your compliance team can archive it together with the signed document.
+The signature protocol gives you quick access to the compliance-relevant information about signers (e.g. who viewed the document or who signed when with which e-signature standard).
+Instead of checking every single document for the information required by your compliance team, you can download a PDF and archive it together with the signed document.

 To download a signature protocol: